bookfx/bookfx/README.md

 ### Prototyping

-BookFx supports using parts of other books as prototypes:
+BookFx supports using parts of other workbooks as prototypes:

 ```c#
 Make